FractalBlocks/Fractal.js/readme.md

 npm i --save fractal-js
 ```

-The recomended way is using webpack, please download the [fractal-quickstart]() repo.
+The recomended way is using webpack, please download the [fractal-quickstart](https://github.com/fractalPlatform/Fractal.js-quickstart) repo.

 ### Run the examples

+There are many useful examples at examples folder run it with:

 ```
 cd fractal-js